-Though the pride of the Horse had met with such a sharp blow, he was not yet tame; for one day, as he was in the high road, and set out as fine as a horse could be, he met the foal of the poor Ass who had dropped down dead through the weight of his load.
-At the sight of him he kicked and reared up and neighed like a mad thing.
-"Get out of the way, you wretch, you vile beast!" said he; "get out of my way! or else I shall tread you down in a trice, and send you to your old sire."
+THOUGH the pride of the Horse had met with such a sharp blow, he was not yet tame; for one day, as he was in the high road, and set out as fine as a Horse could be, he met the foal of the poor Ass who had dropped down dead through the weight of his load.
+At the sight of him he kickt and rear'd up, and neigh'd like a mad thing. " Get out of " the way you ! wretch, you vile beast," said he; " get out of my way ! or else I " shall tread you down in a trice and send " you to your old sire."
 The poor young Ass, who had not strength to strive with him, got out of the road as fast as he could.
-But in a short time the proud Horse had the ill-luck to lose one of his eyes, and then to sprain one of his legs by a fall.
-As this spoiled him for a nag, he was stripped of all his fine things, and sent to draw a dungcart.
-One day the Ass had the chance to meet him in this sad plight, on which he said, "So, so! are you there, my friend?
-Well, I thought what your pride would come to!
-You were so nice some time since, that you would not let me come near you: but now I find you are as bad, or worse off, than I am.
-Come, put out your strength, my boy, and let me see how well you can pace it with that fine cart at your tail."
-This stung the Horse to the quick, so that he soon broke his heart;
+But in a short time the proud Horse had the ill luck to lose one of his eyes, and then to sprain one of his legs by a fall.
+As this spoiled him for a nag, he was stript of all his fine things, and sent to draw a dung cart.
+One day the Ass had the chance to meet him in this sad plight, on which he said, " So, so! are you " there, my friend ! well, I thought what " your pride would come to.
+You was so " nice some time since, that you would " not let me come near you : but now, I " find, you are as bad or worse off than I " am.
+Come, put out your strength, my " boy, and let me see how well you can " pace it with that fine cart at your tail."